 - Sprinkle of your favorite beef rub (I have so damn many!)

-Pour the cola into a saucepan and heat until reduced by half.
+First, pour the cola into a saucepan and heat until reduced by half.
 Full disclosure.
 I became anxious and didn’t cook it down long enough.
 More on that later.

-Next add the barbecue sauce, Worcestershire sauce (we used Andria’s), brown sugar, salt, and butter and combine
+Next, add the barbecue sauce, Worcestershire sauce (we used Andria’s), brown sugar, salt, and butter and combine

-The muscles came apart so easily.
+The muscles come apart easily.

 Both the flat and the point go back on the smoker

-What is the best way to tell if Burnt Ends are done?
+The best way to tell if Burnt Ends are done?

 How does this closeup look?

-Time to plate these beauties
+Next, time to plate these beauties: